Department of Medicine

 Based on the results of your evaluation, your allergy/immunology specialist likely will prescribe medication to manage your condition.
 In addition to antibiotics (a common approach for managing severe chronic rhinosinusitis), we offer innovative and effective therapies, such as topical antibiotic and antifungal sinus rinses and topical steroid rinses.
 In addition, patients with severe or recurrent nasal polyps are evaluated for possible treatment with injectable medications that have recently been approved for nasal polyps.
 We also offer aspirin desensitization for patients with “aspirin-exacerbated respiratory disease” or “AERD.”

-Our specialists will also work with your local ENT physician or our ENT colleagues at Massachusetts Eye and Ear to provide nasal endoscopy services or sinus surgery, when indicated.
+Our specialists will also work with your local ENT physician or our ENT colleagues at Mass Eye and Ear to provide nasal endoscopy services or sinus surgery, when indicated, as these procedures are not performed at Mass General Allergy and Clinical Immunology Unit.
 Once we have stabilized your condition, we will review your progress with you periodically.